Sammidysam/file-templater/README.md

 $ template -t gem rails # does same as previous line, but passes an argument "rails" to the gem template binding
 $ template -t gem -m # does not evaluate the template gem, but copies the source into the current directory
 $ template -c gem # copies the template gem source and its corresponding binding into the current directory
-$ template -a c -b c.rb # adds the template c (probably a directory, but could be a file) into the template directory, as well as a corresponding binding c.rb into the binding directory
+$ template -a c,c.rb # adds the template c (probably a directory, but could be a file) into the template directory, as well as a corresponding binding c.rb into the binding directory
 $ template -r c # removes the template c and/or the binding c.rb
 $ template -l # lists the templates and bindings that are saved and able to be used
 ```